neu-cs2100/cs2100-pg-handout-testhw2/README.md

 You may however run `python3 test_runner.py` to make sure your tests are being detected correctly (even though they will all fail due to unimplemented classes/methods)

-## Generating Coverage reports
-Again, as with testing, you will not have the src code, so there isn't really any point in generating/checking the coverage reports, you may ignore them for this assignment.

-## Grading Rubric
-- Implementing the test stubs in `TestDataLoader` (30%)
-- Catching our hidden bugs using `TestCaseSorter` (35%)
-- Summary.md (35%)

 Good luck!